th3-alch3m1st/Blind-XSS-Burp-Plugin/README.md

 # Blind-XSS-Burp-Plugin
-A blind XSS Burp Plugin that intercepts every request and puts an XSS payload in headers
+A blind XSS Burp Plugin that intercepts every request and puts a number of XSS payloads in headers.

+## To Do

+- [ ] Add Payloads on other headers (X-Forwarded-For, Referrer, etc)

+## Usage

+Free to use, just open in eclipse change the payloads to your own and export to JAR